We invite you to join us for this online series of interactive and constructive conversations.

 SFU Public Square, CityHive and the Morris J. Wosk Centre for Dialogue recognize this is a critical moment for us to come together to see and hear each other.

-Join us online every Thursday from 12:00 to 1:15 PM for insights and dialogue with guest speakers and each other as we take on these questions and more:
+Since April 2020, we've been hosting dialogues – initially weekly and now monthly – with guest speakers and each other as we take on these questions and more:

 - How are we responding and what are we learning right now that can be used to strengthen the social infrastructure of our communities going forward?